French frigate Hermione (2014): 2018 voyage

-On 2 February 2018, the Hermione undertook another voyage leaving Rochefort for the Mediterranean with 11 stopovers including Tangier, Sète, Marseille and Toulon.
+On 2 February 2018, Hermione undertook another voyage leaving Rochefort for the Mediterranean with 11 stopovers including Tangier, Sète, Marseille and Toulon.

 2021 damage

-During an inspection in 2021, extensive damage due to rot was found in Hermione's planking and timbers.
+During an inspection in 2021, extensive damage due to rot was found in Hermiones planking and timbers.
 Repairing the damage will require an essentially complete rebuild (something not uncommon in the days of wooden warships), which is hoped to be completed in 2025.